-- higher fee income due to: - lower ongoing net reinsurance costs as a result of reinsurance recaptured in prior periods; and - higher unearned revenue amortization in the current period from lower separate account growth; and - lower other expenses due to the exit of various transition services agreements with MetLife and lower deferred compensation expense.
+- higher fee income due to: - higher unearned revenue amortization from changes in maintenance expense and policyholder behavior assumptions made in connection with the AAR; and - o lower ongoing net reinsurance costs as a result of reinsurance recaptured in prior periods; and - lower other expenses due to the exit of various transition services agreements with MetLife.

-The provision for income tax led to an effective tax rate of 19% in both the current and prior periods.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 19% in the current period compared to 20% in the prior period.
 Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deductions.